 The remaining resin that was stuck onto the circuit needs some scrapping.
 But to easily do that, you will have to place the PCB slowly in an acetone bath, and if you are keen enough, you’ll notice the acetone turning to become yellow.

 At around 10” to 20”, the remaining copper gets exposed.
 Now, gently place the PCB in the water and scrub it.

-Tinning is optional, and you may choose to ignore, but it is advisable that you do it since it will come in handy, especially if you were to solder your components and avoid instances of corrosion that may damage your PCB.
+Tinning is optional, and you may choose to ignore it.
+Still, you should do it since it will come in handy, especially if you solder your components and avoid corrosion instances that may damage your PCB.